geotools/geotools/docs/user/library/data/pregeneralized.rst

 Pregeneralized Plugin
 ---------------------

-This plugin offers the the possibility to use pregeneralized features to reduce cpu and memory usage at runtime.
+This plugin offers the the possibility to use pregeneralized features to reduce CPU and memory usage at runtime.
 The effect is used to improve the response time for client code.

 This is an advanced plugin that is great for eking the greatest performance out of the GeoTools